douglascm/timescale_assignment/README.md

 ### Writing into timescale db

 In each of the for loops when a .csv file is created, psycopg2 can leverage the COPY functionality for one the fastest ways to push data into timescaledb, about 3-5x faster than sparks own postgresql writing capabilities.
-Hypertables do not support `SET UNLOGGED` and `DISABLE TRIGGER ALL` for faster table insertion.

-There is an option to skip or replace already imported files.
-The parameter is `write_db_method` set as default for 'Skip' for this assignment.
-For dev container purposes there is also an `input_mode` boolean that changes the years import range, `write_db_method`, described before, or whether to remove indexes before uploading data to table, parameter `del_index`, only working in `input_mode=True`.
+There is an option to skip or replace already imported files, as deleting indexes prior to insertion.

 ### Setting up indexes, hypertables